 A job candidate or college applicant with IC3 (Internet and Computing Core) Certification is instantly recognized as already having the critical entry-level skills needed to function effectively in academic and work environments.
 IC3 certification validates skills using the latest computer and Internet technology to achieve business objectives, expand productivity, improve profitability, and provide a competitive edge.
 You also get instant access to Certiport Authenticated Digital Transcript.
 This first-of-its-kind service lets you easily access your exam and certification status, and enables you to share this verified information with potential schools, employers, and staffing agencies.

-Semester

-Fall Semester Hours
+Fall Semester Semester Hours

 COM 111 Business Computer Systems 4

-IMS 130 or Current Technology for Office Support 3

-COM 189 or Networking Technologies
+COM 189 Networking Technologies 3

 TOTAL 7